draberf/marrakech/README.md

+NOTE: The [react-dice-roll](https://www.npmjs.com/package/react-dice-roll) library is included in the project distribution as it cannot be automatically installed through package management due to version conflicts.
+It is not a creation of the project authors.

 # MARRAKECH

 This project is an implementation of the [Marrakech board game](https://boardgamegeek.com/boardgame/29223/marrakech) (also known as Suleika) for the Internet Applications course (2022/2023 Summer) at FIT BUT, Brno.